On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Discussion

 In Fig. \ref{fig4}, we display the behaviour of $log(\tau)$ versus the initial perturbation for different values of luminosities.
 The set of parameters is $\Omega = 3\times 10^{-5}s^{-1}$, $L/L_E=\{0.01;0.05;0.3;1\}$, $\gamma_{e0} = 10^8$, $R_B\approx R_{c}$, $n_{e0} = 0.001cm^{-3}$, $\lambda_{\theta}\equiv 2\pi/k_{\theta} = 100R_{c}$ and $\lambda_x = R_c$.
 The figure shows the continuously decreasing behaviour of the transition timescale.
 This is a natural consequence of the fact that for bigger perturbations one needs lower time to reach the critical value $B_r$.
 On the other hand as we see from the plots, the instability is less efficient (bigger timescale) for more luminous AGN.
 Such a behaviour is clearly seen from an expression of the drift velocity in Eq. (\ref{drift}).
-Indeed, as we see, the drift velocity is proportional to the inverse value of the cyclotron frequency, which is bigger for bigger magnetic fields.
-On the other hand, from Eq. (\ref{equipart}) we have $B_0\propto \sqrt{L}$, which means that the curvature drift velocity is proportional to $1/\sqrt{L}$.
-Since the curvature drift waves are more efficient for bigger curvature drift velocities, by increasing the bolometric luminosity, the increment of the instability will inevitably decrease and the corresponding transition timescale will be bigger.
+In particular, the drift velocity is proportional to the inverse value of the cyclotron frequency, which is bigger for bigger magnetic fields.
+On the other hand, from an expression of the equipartition magnetic field we have $B_0\propto \sqrt{L}$, which means that the curvature drift velocity is proportional to $1/\sqrt{L}$.
+Since the curvature drift waves are more efficient for bigger curvature drift velocities, by increasing the bolometric luminosity, the increment of the instability will inevitably decrease and the corresponding transition timescale will be larger.
 For the parameters used for Fig. \ref{fig4} the transition timescale varies from $\sim 10^{10}s$ ($\delta = 10^{-4}$, $L/L_E=1$) to $\sim 10^8s$ ($\delta = 10^{-1}$, $L/L_E=0.01$).

 Summarizing our results we see that the saturation timescale lies in the range: $\tau\in\{10^8;10^{10}\}s$.
-A next step is to specify how efficient the twisting of field lines is.
-For this purpose it is relevant to examine an accretion process on AGN, estimate the corresponding evolution timescale, and compare with that of the saturation.
+A next step is to specify how efficient is the twisting of field lines.
+For this purpose it is relevant to examine an accretion process on AGN, estimate the corresponding evolution timescale, and compare it with that of the saturation.